Kalevi Aho

 Kalevi Ensio Aho (born 9 March 1949) is a Finnish composer.

 Early years

 Aho began his interest in music at the age of ten, when he discovered a mandolin in his home and began to teach himself how to play it.
 He soon was taken under the tutelage of Martti Loikkanen, the boy's 4th grade teacher and founder of a local youth mandolin ensemble in Forssa.
 After learning how to read sheet music, Aho immediately started composing.
-Aho progressed so fast on the instrument that Loikkanen suggested he study the violin as well, with Loikkanen giving him private lessons.
-Aho also began to learn violin at an incredible speed, with him later recalling, "Martti taught me at home for free until I started skipping him out of my playing skills and he suggested changing teachers."
 Aho's parents were quite supportive of his musical hobby, encouraging him to compose and giving him a piano at the age of 15.

 Career

 He moved from the city of Forssa to Helsinki in September 1968 to study at the Sibelius Academy.
 He studied composition at the Sibelius Academy under Einojuhani Rautavaara, beginning that year and receiving a diploma in 1971.
 He continued his studies for a year in Berlin with Boris Blacher.
 His teaching positions include music theory at the University of Helsinki from 1974 to 1988, and a professorship at the Sibelius Academy from 1988 to 1993.
 He was named composer-in-residence for the Lahti Symphony Orchestra in 1992, and conductor Osmo Vänskä has recorded many of his recent large-scale works with the orchestra.
 Aho has worked as a freelance composer, with a state scholarship, since 1993.
 He lives in Helsinki.

 He is foreign member of the Royal Swedish Academy of Music.